Rydberg Atoms in a Ladder Geometry: Quench Dynamics and Floquet Engineering: Quench Dynamics

-The fact that the second-order perturbative Hamiltonian $\hat{\mathcal{H}}^{[2]}_{\text{eff}}$ remains exactly integrable, has certain consequences in the short range spectral correlations of the system as well as on the relaxation dynamics from certain non-equilibrium initial states.
-As a measure of short-range spectral correlations we have used the distribution of the ratio ($r_n$) of consecutive level spacings ($s_n$), defined as $r_n=\text{min}(s_n,s_{n-1})/\text{max}(s_n,s_{n-1})$ where $s_n=E_{n+1}-E_n$ denotes the gap between $n$-th and $(n+1)^\text{th}$ eigenstates of $\hat{H}^{[2]}_{\text{eff}}$ \cite{Oganesyan_PhysRevB.75.155111}.
+The fact that the second-order perturbative Hamiltonian $\hat{H}^{[2]}_{\text{eff}}$ remains exactly integrable has some implications for the short range spectral correlations of the system, as well as for the relaxation dynamics from certain non-equilibrium initial states.
+As a measure of short-range spectral correlations, we have studied the distribution of the ratio ($r_n$) of consecutive level spacings ($s_n$), defined as $r_n=\text{min}(s_n,s_{n-1})/\text{max}(s_n,s_{n-1})$, where $s_n=E_{n+1}-E_n$ denotes the gap between the $n$-th and the $(n+1)^\text{th}$ eigenstates of $\hat{H}^{[2]}_{\text{eff}}$ \cite{Oganesyan_PhysRevB.75.155111}.
 The eigenvalues $E_n$ are obtained by performing numerical exact diagonalization (ED) of the Hamiltonian $\hat{H}$ (Eq.~\eqref{main:eq:hamiltonian_ladder}) in the basis of constrained Fock states which satisfy the strong Rydberg-blockade condition on the 2-leg ladder \cite{Pal_PhysRevB.111.L161101,Turner_PhysRevB.98.155134,Turner2018}.
-At values of $\Delta\sim 2\Omega$, due to the strength of the integrability breaking term being weak, the consecutive level-spacing-ratio distribution ($P(r)$) resembles a Poissonian nature (see Fig.~\ref{fig:spectral_statistics} top right panel).
-For $\Delta\sim\Omega$ (see Fig.~\ref{fig:spectral_statistics} top left panel), $P(r)$ exhibits level repulsion which is a consequence of the fact that the fourth-order integrability breaking terms are not weak and the effective Hamiltonian now becomes non-integrable at this coupling.
-As Fig.~\ref{fig:compare_exact_vs_SW2nd_SW4th_spectrum} (right panel) demonstrates, the full spectrum of $\hat{\mathcal{H}}^{[2]}_{\text{eff}}$ and that of the full Hamiltonian $\hat{\mathcal{H}}$ (both obtained via numerical exact diagonalization), agree very well for $\Delta\sim 3\Omega$, whereas for $\Delta\sim\Omega$ (Fig.~\ref{fig:compare_exact_vs_SW2nd_SW4th_spectrum} (left panel)) one needs to consider higher order processes (such as $\hat{\mathcal{H}}^{[4]}_{\text{eff}}$, to capture the spectral features of the full Hamiltonian $\hat{H}$.
+At values of $\Delta\sim 2$, due to the integrability breaking term being weak, the consecutive level-spacing ratio distribution ($P(r)$) resembles a Poissonian nature (see inset of Fig.~\ref{fig:spectral_statistics} ).
+For $\Delta\sim 1$ (see inset of Fig.~\ref{fig:spectral_statistics}), $P(r)$ exhibits level repulsion, which is a consequence of the fact that the fourth-order integrability breaking terms are not weak in this regime, and the effective Hamiltonian is non-integrable.
+As Fig.~\ref{fig:compare_exact_vs_SW2nd_SW4th_spectrum} (right panel) demonstrates, the eigenvalues of $\hat{H}^{[2]}_{\text{eff}}$ and that of the full Hamiltonian $\hat{H}$, obtained by numerical exact diagonalization (ED) agree very well for $\Delta\sim 3$, whereas for $\Delta\sim 1$ (Fig.~\ref{fig:compare_exact_vs_SW2nd_SW4th_spectrum}, left panel) one needs to consider higher order processes such as $\hat{H}^{[4]}_{\text{eff}}$, to capture the spectral features of the full Hamiltonian $\hat{H}$.
 We have obtained the matrix elements of $\hat{H}^{[4]}_{\text{eff}}$ in the constrained (strong Rydberg-blockaded) Fock basis through a numerical implementation of Eq.~\eqref{app:eq:Heff_formulas}.